VentureTech/proteus-docs/proteus/0/guides/Data-Conversions.md

 5. Each method should have these annotations:
     * `@TaskQualifier(TaskQualifier.Type.data_conversion)`: Marks the method as a data conversion
     * `@Bean`: Registers the method as returning a Spring bean
-6. Use the static methods on `SQLDataConversion` and `DatabaseObjectConversion` to help with implementation.
+6. Use the static methods on `SQLDataConversion` and `DatabaseObjectConversion` to help with implementing the `DataConversion` interface.

 The following example is a Groovy data conversion that creates a database function.
 Creating a function uses DDL, so we use the `withPostDDL` method.
 We would use `withPreDDL` for destructive DDL (like dropping functions or tables).
-See the next example for an SQL-only conversion.

 ```Groovy
     /**